Informing-The-Third-World/periodical-wavelet-analysis/README.md

-# Periodical Issue Segmentation
+# Periodical Wavelet Analysis

-Repository for experiments in segmenting and identifying issues within larger volumes of periodicals.
+Repository for experiments in modeling token frequency as wavelets to identify likely candidates for issue segmentation and to classify periodicals in the HathiTrust Digital Library.